FAQ: Questions Asked Frequently: The Algorithm

 We can evaluate this expression by going through each value of $x_1$ and computing the inner expression `conditioned' on this $x_1$.
 The na\"ive implementation of this strategy wastes time if there is any $x_1$ for which {\em some} conditional factor $\psi_S( \cdot \suchthat x_1)$ is identically $\mv 0$.
 Thus, the obvious idea is to first compute the set $I_1$ of values $x_1$ for which $\psi_S( \cdot \suchthat x_1) \not\equiv \mv 0$ {\em for all} factors $\psi_S$.
 Then, recursively compute the expression

 Given that the input factors are represented using the listing format (i.e.\ only non-$\mv 0$ entries are listed), computing the above expression recursively is a join algorithm in disguise, and any of the algorithms from \cite{NPRR12, leapfrog,skew,anrr} works.
 We call this the $\OI$ algorithm, as it evaluates the expression from the outer-most aggregate to the inner-most.
 It will serve as the algorithmic building block of $\InsideOut$.
 In fact, the $\OI$ algorithm works even if there were free variables.
-The following is almost immediate (see Appendix~\ref{app:sec:analysis} for more details).
+The following is almost immediate.